 Casas’ 3rd homer, Kazmir help US beat Dominicans 3-1

-YOKOHAMA, Japan (AP) — Triston Casas hit his third home run of the Olympics, a two-run drive in the first inning off Boston Red Sox Double-A teammate Denyi Reyes, and the United States beat the Dominican Republic 3-1 on Wednesday to stay in gold medal contention.
+That’s because when he stepped to the plate in the United States’ elimination game against the Dominican Republic on Wedesday, he was facing Boston Red Sox Double-A teammate Denyi Reyes.

+“I have one career at-bat off of him in spring training, and I hit a home run over the batter’s eye, as well,” Casas said after he crushed a two-run, first-inning drive that started the Americans to a 3-1 win.
+“So 2 for 2 with a walk.”

-Tyler Austin, a former major leaguer in his home ballpark of the Central League’s Yokohama Bay Stars, added a solo home run in the fifth, his second long ball of the tournament.
+Tyler Austin, a former major leaguer in his home ballpark of the Central League’s Yokohama Bay Stars, added a solo home run in the fifth against Gabriel Arias, his second long ball of the tournament to go with a .412 average and five RBIs.

 The U.S. (3-1) plays next on Thursday night, meeting the loser of Wednesday night’s Japan-South Korea matchup for a berth in this weekend’s gold medal game.

-Scott Kazmir (1-0) escaped a bases-loaded, one-out jam in the first, and the 37-year-old left-hander went on to pitch two-hit ball over five scoreless innings.
+Scott Kazmir (1-0) escaped a bases-loaded, one-out jam in the first.
+The 37-year-old left-hander pitched two-hit ball over five scoreless innings, retiring 14 of his final 15 batters around José Bautista’s leadoff double in the third.

-Four relievers finished, with David Robertson allowing a two-out homer in the ninth to Charlie Valerio.
-The U.S. was outhit 5-3 and overcame three errors and a 0-for-12 afternoon from its Nos.
-6-9 batters.

-Austin walked with one out in the first, and Casas drove a 1-1 pitch to center.
-He is batting .313 with eight RBIs.
+“I felt like I still had a lot in me,” Kazmir said.

-A 21-year-old first baseman at Portland, Maine, Casas was the 26th overall pick in the 2018 amateur draft.
-He is hitting .271 with six homers and 30 RBIs for the Sea Dogs this season.
+A 21-year-old first baseman at Portland, Maine, Cassas homered following a one-out walk to Austin.
+Cassas, batting .313 with eight RBIs, was the 26th overall pick in the 2018 amateur draft and is hitting .271 with six homers and 30 RBIs for the Sea Dogs this season.

+“I wouldn’t necessarily say it’s better, but the atmosphere makes it better,” he said of the Olympics.
+“I feel like it puts pressure on both sides of the ball, on defense and on offense, really stay engaged in every pitch, really just trying to focus on winning.
+In affiliated ball, sometimes you can get out of that mindset.

+“At the end of the tournament,” he added, “nobody’s going to remember really how many home runs I hit or how many runs I drive in.
+It’s just whether we came home with that gold.”

 Reyes (0-1), a 24-year-old right-hander, allowed two runs and two hits in four innings.
 He is 3-1 with a 2.90 ERA in two starts and 11 relief appearances at Portland.

-Austin, who has a .412 average and five RBIs, homered to straightaway center against Gabriel Arias, a late addition to the Dominican roster.

-Kazmir was starting on 16 days’ rest since facing a college all-star team in a July 18 exhibition in North Carolina.
-The three-time All-Star had a 6.43 ERA in two starts and a relief appearance this season for San Francisco, his first big league appearance in five years, then was sent outright to Triple-A Sacramento on June 11.
-He made three starts for the River Cats before reporting to the Olympic team.
+Kazmir was available for the Olympics because he was assigned outright to Triple-A Sacramento on June 11.

+“He fell under a rock.
+I think he got designated for assignment at the right time when we were about ready to make some decisions in putting our club together,” U.S. manager Mike Scioscia said.
+“There’s no doubt he can pitch in the major leagues and be very effective, and I’m sure that’s going to happen at some point.”

-On a broiling day with a 90-degree Fahrenheit (32.2 Celsius) temperature at game time and high humidity, Kazmir threw 77 pitches, struck out five and walked one.
+Kazmir startied on 16 days’ rest on a broiling day with a 90-degree Fahrenheit (32.2 Celsius) temperature at game time and high humidity.
+With a fastball in the 91 mph range and a cutter he’s developed, he threw 77 pitches, struck out five and walked one.

-Brandon Dickson, a 36-year-old right-hander nine years removed from his last big league appearance, pitched out of trouble in the sixth after Casas misplayed a grounder to first and second baseman Eddy Alvarez made a poor throw to second on another grounder for consecutive errors.
-Juan Francisco grounded into a double play and Johan Mieses popped out.

-Scott McGough, a 31-year-old former Miami reliever who blew a save against Japan two nights earlier, got out of two-on trouble in the eighth when José Bautista took consecutive sliders and was called out by plate umpire Jair Fernández of Mexico, prompting complaints from the six-time All-Star.
+Bautista came up with two on and two outs in the seventh against McGough, a 31-year-old former Miami reliever who blew a save against Japan two nights earlier.
+The six-time All-Star, now 40, took consecutive sliders and was called out by plate umpire Jair Fernández of Mexico.

+“He made some good quality pitches down in the zone,” Bautista said, “and he got the calls that he needed.”

-Gustavo Núñez got hurt on a swing in the seventh and was pinch hit for by Pérez.
+Notes: Minnesota prospect Joe Ryan will start for the U.S. on Thursday. … Dominican 2B Gustavo Núñez injured his left oblique on a swing in the seventh and was pinch hit for by Pérez.

 More AP Olympics: https://apnews.com/hub/2020-tokyo-olympics and https://twitter.com/AP_Sports